jacoby149/rectangles/README.md

 <br>

-## Local Hosting Advice For New Web Developers :
+## Local Hosting Advice For New Developers :

 If you are new to web development, I recommend installing python.